 Pothole repair in Grand Junction

 Most pothole requests start with the same practical questions: how many failed areas are present, whether the damage is isolated or spreading, whether water is sitting in the hole, and whether the surrounding asphalt still has enough structure to hold a patch.
+In Grand Junction, it also helps to note whether the pothole sits in a shaded winter area, a truck turning path, a gutter line, a low spot, or the edge of older asphalt where the base may be exposed.

 Common pothole repair situations